hong9oo/Amazon_Scrape_Python/README.md

 # Amazon_Scrape_Python
-Python code for scraping Amazon product info
+This repository contains different Python codes for scraping Amazon product pages.

+Codes are only intended to scrape product titles off of the product search.
++Mainly used for checking the rank of a specific brand's product.